Is Laughter the Best Medicine?

 - Triggers the release of endorphins.
 Endorphins are chemicals naturally produced by the brain that trigger a “feel good” response.
 Things like exercise, music, and even scents also trigger endorphins.
 The release of endorphins caused by laughing gives the body a happy sense of well-being, which is why laughing can help with bonding.

-- Reduces Stress.
-Laughing can relieve physical tension and reduce stress hormones, like coritsol, leaving your muscles relaxed for up to 45 minutes after.
+- Reduces stress.
+Laughing can relieve physical tension and reduce stress hormones, like cortisol, leaving your muscles relaxed for up to 45 minutes after.

 - Works your abdominal muscles.
-When laughing the muscles in your stomach expand and contract.
+When you laugh, the muscles in your stomach expand and contract.
 The expanding and contracting of your abdomen muscles is similar to when you exercise.
 The harder you laugh the more the muscles are worked.